WEP/GPO Repeal Toolkit

 H.R.
 2337 The Public Servants Protection and Fairness Act was introduced by Rep. Richard Neal (D-MA), chair of the House Ways and Means Committee, and proposes a modified repeal of WEP.
 It has 183 co-sponsors, all Democratic.

 H.R.
 5834 The Equal Treatment of Public Servants Act of 2021 was introduced by Rep. Kevin Brady (R-TX) on November 3, 2021, and would eliminate the WEP.
 The bill has 38 co-sponsors, 35 Republicans and 3 Democrats, all Texans.
-(At introduction, the bill’s working title was “To amend Title II of the Social Security Act to replace the Windfall Elimination Provision with a formula equalizing benefits.”)

 The WEP and the GPO are penalties that negatively affect retirees who receive pensions from government agencies that do not participate in the Social Security system.
 This includes California teachers who are in CalSTRS.
 Many of these retirees have earned Social Security retirement benefits from other work during their lifetimes or for being an eligible spouse.
 The GPO and WEP cut or eliminate earned Social Security retirement benefits.